ethereum-alarm-clock/ethereum-alarm-clock/docs/quickstart.rst

 including the ``schedule()`` function that we will use in the contract we write.

-function ``schedule`` which will return the address of the newly created :class:`TransactionRequest` contract.
-We will import this contract into the contract we write so to ensure that our contract will be compliant with the official API of the EAC.
+function ``schedule`` which will return the address of the newly created :class:`TransactionRequestInterface` contract.

 Now lets write a simple contract that can use the scheduling service.